- CREDIT CARD DECLINES

 These decline codes are also not card network-specific.
 They apply to Visa, Mastercard, Discover, American Express, and virtually all others (credit and debit).

-Why is it so vague?
 The reason lies in its versatility.
-“Do Not Honor” can be triggered by a variety of issues, ranging from insufficient funds in the cardholder’s account to suspicions of fraudulent activity.
+“Do Not Honor” can be triggered by a variety of issues, ranging from insufficient funds to suspected fraud.
 It serves as a catch-all response when the bank decides not to specify the exact reason for the decline.
-This can be due to the bank’s privacy policies, risk management strategies, or simply an operational choice to use a generic code for multiple scenarios.
+This can be due to the bank’s privacy policies, risk management strategies, or simply an operational choice.

 For merchants using Stripe, understanding this decline code is critical to the survival of your store.
 It represents a point of transaction failure, which can impact customer satisfaction and overall sales.
 The key takeaway here is that “Do Not Honor” is a signal for further investigation.
 It prompts a need to look closer at the transaction details, the customer’s history, and possibly to reach out to the customer for resolution.

-Why Does This Credit Card Decline Message Occur?
+Why Does This Decline Happen?

 - Insufficient Funds or Over Credit Limit: One of the most straightforward reasons is that the cardholder doesn’t have enough funds in their account or has exceeded their credit limit.
-This is a simple financial hiccup that can be quickly resolved by the cardholder.

 - Suspicious Transactions: Banks and financial institutions are constantly monitoring for fraudulent activities.
 If a transaction appears unusual compared to the cardholder’s regular spending patterns, it might trigger a “Do Not Honor” response as a precaution.